goauthentik/authentik/website/blog/2023-10-26-you-might-be-doing-containers-wrong/item.md

 There are two ways to judge an application:

 1. Does it do what it’s supposed to do?
-2. How easy is it to run?
+2. Is it easy to run?

 This post is about the second.